intelligent002/kafka-backup-offline/README.md

 10. **Minimal Downtime:** Routine backups and restores can be performed with minimal impact on cluster availability, ensuring smooth operations.

+This approach provides flexibility, simplicity, and robust management of your Kafka environment while avoiding the complexity of Kubernetes.

 ## **Cluster Deployment**

 Kafka demands significant resources in terms of **Disk I/O, Memory & CPU**.